pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/ovf.md

 ## Download OVF Package

-The image of OVF can be downloaded from
+The image of OVF can be downloaded from:

 ```
 https://download.pydio.com/pub/cells-enterprise/release/VERSION/ovf/Cells-Enterprise-OVF-VERSION.zip
 ```
-where "VERSION" is release version of cells.
+where "VERSION" is the release version of Pydio Cells.
 Get for example: [https://download.pydio.com/pub/cells-enterprise/release/1.0.0/ovf/Cells-Enterprise-OVF-1.0.0.zip](https://download.pydio.com/pub/cells-enterprise/release/1.0.0/ovf/Cells-Enterprise-OVF-1.0.0.zip).
 An md5 file is also available on the same location for integrity verification.

 This Zip archive contains the OVF itself plus the following files: